sonrabakarim/barlkk/about/index.md

 modified: 2015-10-28
 ---

 I'm a web developer from Chicago.
 Here is some of my work.
 I also maintain [a tech blog](/).
-If you'd like to contact me just hit the hamburger.
+If you'd like to contact me just hit the <i class="icon ion-navicon"></i> then About.
 Thanks for your interest!

 # Open Source Projects